Luminebear/PKNU-thesis-template/README.md

 # in English
 ## Introduction
 This template is designed for Pukyong National University Graduate School researchers who want to write their thesis in LaTeX.
-In the university, they only suggest a regularized writing method / example document in HWP or MS WORD.
+In the university, they only comply with the format of thesis and suggest a fundamental writing method, not providing example document template in HWP, MS WORD, and LaTeX.
 I quite felt to make a standard and optimized format in LaTeX since most scientist use it for submitting their papers.
 To create the template, I referred the existing files used by student researchers who were finished submitting their thesis and it was very helpful for standarization.
 (See 'Version and History' heading in V1 branch)
 The advanced version (V2), which supports automation for convinient usage and simplification, have produced and updated refereced by the template of KAIST and POSTECH.